brnrd/vegetalope/src/pages/movies.md

 ## Movies

-You’ll find a list of regular movies at the end that are good enough to list and to watch, but that don’t meet our subjective criteria of being a [“good movie”](/good-movies).
+You’ll find a list of regular movies that are good enough to list and to watch, but that don’t meet our subjective criteria of being a [“good movie”](/good-movies).

 ## The Movies